gpaux/Mediana/CaseStudies.md

 ## Case study 2

-This case study will serve to introduce a clinical trial with settings where a multiplicity adjustment is required and no analytical methods are available to support power calculations.
+This case study will serve to introduce a **clinical trial with three or more treatment arms**.
+In this settings, a multiplicity adjustment is required and no analytical methods are available to support power calculations.

 This example will also illustrate a key feature of the Mediana package, the possibility to define user-specified function, for example, to define a new criterion for the Evaluation Model.